 Led Zeppelin- D’yer mak’er :

-Known for their saturated sounds and iconic songs, Page and Plant are also known for using a lot of pop culture references in their songs.
-The first to come in mind is « Over the hills and far away », a tribute to JR Tolkien and his legacy. « D’yer Mak’er » also refers to a cultural work but not in a good way.
+Known for their saturated sounds and iconic songs, Page and Plant are also known for using a lot of pop culture references in their songs. « Over the hills and far away », a tribute to JR Tolkien and his legacy is the first one to come in mind. « D’yer Mak’er » also refers to a cultural work but not in a good way.
 By its different rythm and lyrics compared to other songs from the Zep, « D’yer mak’er » was making fun of a new genre of music at the time, called…Reggae.